adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 #### Problem 2: ConvNets require a _lot_ of data to generalize [<sub>[2]</sub>](https://www.kth.se/social/files/588617ebf2765401cfcc478c/PHensmanDMasko_dkand15.pdf).

-In order for the ConvNets to be translation invariance, it has to learn different filters for each different viewpoints, and in doing so it requires a __lot__ of data.
+In order for the ConvNets to be translation invariant, it has to learn different filters for each different viewpoints, and in doing so it requires a __lot__ of data.

 #### Problem 3: ConvNets are a bad representation of the human vision system